--

 1. Length of ownership

 How long have you owned the property?
-16 years and 3 months
+1 week

 2. Council tax

 Which Council Tax band is your property in?
+(Please circle)

-(Please tick one) ☐ A ☐ B ☐ C ☐ D ☐ E ☐ F ☐ G ☐ H
+A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

-Other (please specify):
+Other (please specify): Off street parking

 4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☑ No ☐ Don't know
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes / No / Don't know desirable to preserve or enhance)?